 Getting married in the Netherlands if you live abroad

-If you live abroad, you can marry or enter into a registered partnership in the Netherlands.
-You report your plans to the municipality where you are getting married or entering into the partnership.
-If you both live abroad, you report to municipality The Hague.
+If you live abroad, you can get married or enter into a registered partnership in the Netherlands.
+You must report your plans to the municipality where you will be getting married or entering into the partnership.
+If you both live abroad, you must report this to the municipality of The Hague.

 Approach

-You can report your (wedding) plans as early as 1 year before your wedding day or partnership registration.
-Report it no later than 2 weeks in advance.
+You can register your (wedding) plans up to one year before your wedding day or civil partnership registration.
+Please register no later than two weeks in advance.

-Do you need to request documents coming from abroad?
-Then keep in mind that 2 weeks may be too short.
-Therefore, make sure you receive the documents on time from abroad.
+Do you need to request documents from abroad?
+Please note that two weeks may not be enough time.
+Therefore, Health you receive the documents from abroad in good time.

-This is how you report that you want to get married or enter into a civil partnership:
+How to report that you want to get married or enter into a registered partnership:

 Description

-Even if you do not live in the Netherlands, you can get married or enter into a registered partnership here.
-You or your partner must be a Dutch national.
-You can choose in which municipality you want to get married or enter into the partnership.
+Even if you do not live in the Netherlands, you can still get married or enter into a registered partnership here.
+However, you or your partner must have Dutch nationality.
+You can choose in which municipality you want to get married or enter into a partnership.

-• At least 1 of you both have Dutch nationality.
+• At least one of you has Dutch nationality.

 • You are 18 years of age or older.